 Photographing your reflection in a mirror or something reflective is a simple example of a self portrait, like the picture above of myself reflected in a glass garden ball.
 The only problem is that you usually get the camera in the picture.

+You can also set the camera on a tripod to photograph yourself in a location.
 Set up the scene how you want(you sitting at your desk, in your favourite chair, whatever) Get a proper exposure, compose the scene, and focus where you will be.
 Hit the shutter to begin the timer, then run like heck to get back in place(or use your remote to trigger the shutter!)

+Or you could set everything up and have someone else take the picture.
 You can put a mirror in behind the camera to help pose yourself as well.

 You can also photograph your shadow, or parts of your body.
 You can make goofy faces, or dress up as someone else.
 When I was a student and later a teacher at the New Brunswick College of Craft and Design, every year there would be at least one or two self-portraits as drug overdose victims...There is no reason why a self portrait can’t be fun, humorous, or just plain silly